 Nasal polyps are non-cancerous growths in the sinuses and nasal passages.
 While nasal polyps are typically painless, large nasal polyps can cause many frustrating and uncomfortable symptoms.
 Nasal polyps can block the sinuses, cause sinus infections, inhibit breathing function, and affect your sense of smell or taste.
 If you suspect you have nasal polyps, it is important to get an accurate diagnosis and an effective treatment plan.
 Houston Nasal Polyp Specialist Dr. Arjuna Kuperan is a Board Certified Otolaryngologist (ENT) and one of the few fellowship certified Rhinologists in Texas.
-He has the expertise, experience, and skill to help Houston patients get relief from nasal polyps.
+He has the expertise, experience, and skill to help patients in Houston and The Woodlands get relief from nasal polyps.

 UNDERSTANDING NASAL POLYPS

 The American Academy of Allergy, Asthma & Immunology estimates that 20% of people with chronic sinusitis actually have nasal polyps.1 These inflammatory tissue growths can happen to anyone, although people with environmental/seasonal allergies or asthma are more likely to develop nasal polyps.2 You can have small nasal polyps that do not cause any symptoms, but nasal polyps can grow large enough to create an obstruction.
 It is important to see an experienced Rhinologist like Dr. Kuperan because not all nasal growths are polyps, and your doctor must differentiate between polyps, nasal cavities, and sinus tumors.

 SYMPTOMS OF NASAL POLYPS

 - Persistent difficulty breathing through your nose inside the nasal cavity

 - Reduced or lost sense of smell or taste